JuliaLang/julia/doc/src/manual/code-loading.md

 ### Package directories

-Package directories provide a simpler environment, but less powerful or controlled.
-The set of root packages available is determined by the set of subdirectories that "look like" packages.
-A package `X` is determined to exist if one of the following files exists in the package directory:
+Package directories provide a simpler kind of environment without the ability to handle name collisions.
+In a package directory, the set of top-level packages is the set of subdirectories that "look like" packages.
+A package `X` is exists in a package directory if the directory contains one of the following "entry point" files:

 - `X.jl`
 - `X/src/X.jl`
 - `X.jl/src/X.jl`

-Additionally, which dependencies a package in a package directory is able to import depends on whether the package contains a project file:
+Which dependencies a package in a package directory can import depends on whether the package contains a project file:

-* If it does not have a project file, it can import any root package—the same packages that can be loaded at the top level from `Main` and in the REPL.
+* If it has a project file, it can only import those packages which are identified in the `[deps]` section of the project file.
-* If it does have a project file, it can only import those packages which are identified in the `[deps]` section of the project file.
+* If it does not have a project file, it can import any top-level package—i.e. the same packages that can be loaded in `Main` or the REPL.

-This dependency loading is part of the `graph` map for package directories, explained elsewhere.

-**The roots map** is determined by enumerating the contents of the package directory to generate a list of all packages that exist.
+**The roots map** is determined by examining the contents of the package directory to generate a list of all packages that exist.
 Additionally, a UUID will be assigned to each entry as follows: For a given package found inside the folder `X`...

 1. If `X/Project.toml` exists and has a `uuid` entry, then `uuid` is that value.